-YMCA Essex is a Christian charity – rooted in the local community and dedicated to meeting the needs of the children, young people and their families, and supporting them so they can develop and grow and achieve their goals in life.
+YMCA Essex is an inclusive Christian charity rooted in local communities and working with people of all faiths and people of none to meet the needs of children, young people and their families, and supporting them so they can develop and grow and achieve their goals in life.

 At YMCA, we aim to foster an atmosphere in which children, young people, parents, staff and volunteers have the space to explore their own faith and spirituality.
 This involves running the organisation in such a way that we are not so hurried and busy that it leaves no room to slow down and open ourselves to that which is greater to us.

 We seek to model relationships of trust and acceptance with each other and with our clients/service users.
 We try not to be overly regimented in terms of how we operate, or what we believe, but allow room for creativity and new ideas to flourish in a supportive and encouraging environment.

 Play is important – for staff as much as it is for children and young people – so we try to give staff the opportunity to have fun, to relax, and to explore as part of their job.